NWU-MuST/ntts/zul/README.md

 IsiZulu text resources for TTS
 ===============================

 This directory contains text resources intended for R&D of isiZulu TTS systems.
 Files prefixed with `lwazi2_` originate from the [Lwazi2 IsiZulu TTS corpus][rma:zul].
+The prototypes require software from [here](https://github.com/NWU-MuST/ttslab2).

  - `lwazi2_utts.zul.automorph.scm` is the isiZulu portion of prompts with simplified automatic morphological decomposition during the NTTS project (see top level `README.md`).
  - `lwazi2_utts.zul.manualmorph.scm` is the isiZulu portion of prompts with simplified manual morphological decomposition during the NTTS project (see top level `README.md`).